 The quickest and easiest way to insert an accent is by holding down the letter you need to accent.

 For example, if you hold down the letter E on your keyboard, you will see a pop-up appear with the accent options.

-Then, either use your trackpad or mouse to make your selection, or type the corresponding number that displays.
+Then, either use your trackpad or mouse to make your selection or type the corresponding number that displays.

-Using the Character Viewer
+Use the Character Viewer

 Another macOS feature you can use to accent letters is the Character Viewer.
-You can access this tool two different ways.
+You can access this tool in two different ways.

 You can open the Character Viewer from the menu bar.
 With the application open that you are tying in, click Edit and select Emojis & Symbols.

 You can also open it with a keyboard shortcut.
 Click Control + Command + Spacebar.